 All skiers, stand-up and sit-down alike, rely on straight arms while skiing to reduce fatigue.
 However, stand-up skiers lean back on the rope handle to maintain balance.
 Sit-down skiers, conversely, “break” at the waist and lean as far forward as possible.
 The sit ski and cage are designed to maximize this position because many skiers who use this type of equipment do not have the torso musculature to lean back against the pull of the boat.

-Many DS/USA chapters, and community organizations offer lessons for newcomers.
-Check with your local chapter for more information, or visit DS/USA’s Web site.
-The Water Skiers with Disabilities Association, a division of USA Water Ski, also is an excellent resource at www.usawaterski.org.
+Many DSUSA chapters, and community organizations offer lessons for newcomers.
+Check with your local chapter for more information, or visit our events listing to find a program near you.
+USA Water Ski, also is an excellent resource.

 When it comes to waterskiing, Wyatt Hogue of Chattanooga admittedly has some advantages.
 He lives in a climate that provides a long, warm-weather season, he owns his own boat, and he learned the sport when he was 15 – and had the use of both of his biological arms.
 When a car accident at age 22 resulted in an above-the-elbow amputation, he had the same questions as almost every amputee – ‘will I be able to do what I did before?’